VILLASframework/documentation/docs/node/index.md

 There are two types of interfaces to VILLASnode:

-1. The server handles diffrent types of nodes.
+1. The server handles different types of nodes.
     The most commonly used node-type is the [Socket node-type](nodes/socket.md) which allows communication over network links (UDP, raw IP, raw Ethernet frames).
-    But there are also other specialized node types to retreive or send data to equipemnt, which is directly connected to or running on the server itself.
+    But there are also other specialized node types to retrieve or send data to equipment, which is directly connected to or running on the server itself.
     An example for such a node is the  [VILLASfpga node-type](nodes/fpga.md) which directly fetches and pushes data to a PCIe card.
-    Or the [File node-type](nodes/file.md) which logs or replays simulation data from the harddisk.
+    Or the [File node-type](nodes/file.md) which logs or replays simulation data from the hard-disk.

 2. An other way to connect simulation equipment is by using a client-application which itself sends the data over the network to VILLASnode.
     In this scenario, VILLASnode uses the [Socket node-type](nodes/socket.md) to communicate with the client-application.